tegonal/gt/README.md

 - allows to place it at different places
 - is not intended to push changes back

+# Does gget run on all linux distros?

+Most likely not, it was tested only on Ubuntu 22.04.
+For instance, on alpine you need to `apk add bash git gnupg perl coreutils` to make `gget update` work (could be that executing other gget commands require more dependencies).

 # Contributors and contribute

 Our thanks go to [code contributors](https://github.com/tegonal/gget/graphs/contributors)